 Question: Do I really have to have day and night products?

 No!!
-The biggest fallacy that skincare brands have put out in their marketing is that there is a difference between day and night when it comes to the skin.
+One of the biggest fallacies that skincare brands have put out in their marketing is that there is a difference between day and night when it comes to the skin.
 Our skin does not know what time it is.
 Time is a human construct that we invented, our skin doesn't know if it's 3am or 3pm.
-The only time where time of day matters is when you use Vitamin A and any other sun-sensitive ingredient.
+The only time where time of day matters is when you use Vitamin A and any other sun-sensitive ingredients.
 It's best to keep that to your nighttime routine because of how sensitizing it can be for the skin when it comes to sunlight.

 Question: How often should I exfoliate?